 LaLa World, the brainchild of experts in the financial system, was a result of dissatisfaction about the inherent shortcomings and apprehensions of the traditional financial system to bring the underbanked and underserved population of the world into the financial mainstream.
 LaLa World decided to venture where “no banker has gone before.”
 LaLa World aims to touch the lives of the vast population of the world whose lives haven’t been affected by the global financial system.

 At the heart of LaLa World is the LaLa Wallet, a peer-to-peer ecosystem that aims to revolutionize the way in which people and micro and small businesses make transactions, payments and borrow money.
-It will also change how people buy insurance, remit money, perform daily transactions through cards (both virtual and physical) and buy banking products.
+It will also change how people buy insurance, remit money, perform daily transactions through cards (both virtual and physical) and purchase banking products.

 Serving the underserved; banking the underbanked

 There are still more than 2 billion unbanked people in the world.
 That is more than 25% of the global population.
-More than 50% adults in the poorest households are unbanked.
+More than 50% of adults in the poorest households are unbanked.
 How could one expect the global economy to fire on all cylinders when one in every four people in the world isn’t part of its financial system?
 Also, the traditional system’s over-dependence on physical processes and a cumbersome identification process makes it difficult for many people to have even a bank account, leave alone more complex financial transactions.

 Anybody can own the LaLa Wallet on their smartphone and be connected with a world of opportunities and possibilities.
 The Wallet is secured by a global ID that includes state-of-the-art biometrics and physical identifications all digitized into a unique ID – LaLa ID.
-The Wallet allows peer-to-peer micro lending, affordable domestic and international remittances and daily financial transactions, all of which can be done using crypto or fiat assets.
+The Wallet allows peer-to-peer microlending, affordable domestic and international remittances and daily financial transactions, all of which can be done using crypto or fiat assets.
 A digital card (debit and credit) can be used for any and all transactions that can be done with a traditional card but with the added advantage of very low or zero charges and with the opportunity to earn more crypto assets with every transaction performed.
-Yes, using LaLa Wallet is rewarding as much as it is easy.
+Yes, using LaLa Wallet is rewarding as much as it is comfortable.

 Towards absolute financial inclusion